-- The Triplets of Touka Gettan do this, especially when exiting.
+- The Triplets of Tōka Gettan do this, especially when exiting.
 There's nothing quite like hearing three noblewomen's laughs at the same time.

-- Green Esmeraude (shown above) from Sailor Moon does this a lot.
+- Green Esmeraude (shown above) does this a lot.
 Lampshaded on one occasion in which her evil "co-worker" Saphir tells her she's being too loud.
 Lampshading it is practically a Running Gag!

 - Reika Tamaki from Ojamajo Doremi.